 - Commercial activities;

-- (Re)construction costs (buildings) in projects;
+- (Re)construction costs (of buildings) in projects.

 Purely charitable activities, such as medical assistance or the donation of food, are not regarded as structural contributions to the reform process.
 Nor do they actively involve the target group.
 Laudable and useful as they may be, these activities are not eligible for the NFRP – MATRA or the Human Rights Fund grant.

 Please note that an organization can submit only one project proposal per call for proposals.
-If a proposal is submitted under NFRP – MATRA, the applicant cannot submit another proposal under Human Rights Fund, and vice versa;
+If a proposal is submitted under NFRP – MATRA, the applicant cannot submit another proposal under Human Rights Fund, and vice versa.

 - Project proposals must be sent to WAR-BELARUS@minbuza.nl;